Results of the Work – 8/21/23

-So thanks for your prayers for the ministry and for evangelism today if you had some time.
-God truly blessed.
+I walked around a bit more but my leg was throbbing so I decided to call it a bit early.
+Thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.

 In Him,